martasframos/Data-Projects/README.md

 **Wider Sepal Width for Setosa:** Setosa has the widest sepal widths compared to Versicolor and Virginica.
 This suggests that the measurements for Setosa are not only distinct in petal dimensions but also in sepal dimensions, reinforcing its classification.

-**Outliers in Versicolor:** There are a few outliers in the Versicolor group, suggesting that some measurements fall outside the typical range.
+**Outliers:** There are outliers in the Setosa and Virginica group, suggesting that some measurements fall outside the typical range.
 Identifying these outliers is crucial, as they may indicate variability within the species or measurement errors that could impact model performance.

 Box plots are essential for understanding the spread and centre of the data, which can inform decisions on data preprocessing and model selection.
 The visualization provides a quick overview of the distribution characteristics, enabling us to make informed choices regarding feature transformations or the handling of outliers.